elidigui/parcelle/README.md

 -The table which gathere zones into sets.
 -The table that associate a color to each set.

-How to use it.
+# How to use it.
 Open a python terminal into the directory which contain Parcelle.py: import Parcelle as P
 G=P.GeoSvg("color","sets","map")
 G.colorie_lot()

-Here,
+## "color"
-"color" is the name of a csv file.
+It is the name of a csv file.
 For example:
 Lot1;Lot2;Lot3;Lot4;Lot5
 92;;89;18;76